-In a very short story, with the help of some beautiful illustrations, Manju tells about the life of kids before independence, how festivals were celebrated, how everyone used to live in harmony oblivious to religion of the neighbors even when the boundaries of caste were discreetly drawn and accepted by all.
-She talks about the houses in various localities in Kolkata, she talks about the extended family with references to people the kids know and she talks about the food.
-Many kids take time to realize that their parents and grandparents were also kids like them few years back and it is a good grounding to give them that we all go through the same stages of life.
+In a very short story, with the help of some beautiful illustrations, Manju tells about the life of kids before independence.
+How festivals were celebrated.
+How everyone used to live in harmony oblivious to the religion of the neighbors.
+Even when the boundaries of caste were discreetly drawn and accepted by all.
+She talks about the houses in various localities in Kolkata.
+She talks about the extended family with references to people the kids know.
+And she talks about the food.
+Many kids take the time to realize that their parents and grandparents were also kids like them a few years back.
+And it is a good grounding to give them that we all go through the same stages of life.

-I loved the section where she speaks about the Bengal famine, riots and partition.
-It is like hearing first hand account of the subjects that we read in textbooks.
-I remember nothing left a bigger impact on me than my grandmother’s description of the partition and how people specially women were treated.
-I have read many books, articles on the subject, seen some movies but it is her voices that describes that horrible time for me, for it came first hand from someone who is my own.
-Another memorable moment that author mentions is when she met Mahatama Gandhi as a small girl just a year before he passed away.
-Now for kids to know that their Granny actually met the great man is matter of pride.
+I loved the section where she speaks about the Bengal famine, riots, and partition.
+It is like hearing a first-hand account of the subjects that we read in textbooks.
+I remember nothing left a bigger impact on me than my grandmother’s description of the partition.
+And how people especially women were treated.
+I have read many books, articles on the subject.
+Seen some movies about them, but it is her voices that describe that horrible time for me.
+For it came first hand from someone who is my own.
+Another memorable moment that author mentions are when she met Mahatma Gandhi as a small girl just a year before he passed away.
+Now for kids to know that their Granny actually met the great man is the matter of pride.